mgrebenets/mgrebenets.github.io/_posts/2015-02-08-bitbucket-branches--job-dsl.md

 To experiment with Bitbucket API directly you can use this [REST Browser](http://restbrowser.bitbucket.org/).

 Using this information you can filter out unwanted branches.
 The reason to do that is that not all developers do a proper cleanup after their branches are merged.
 You can end up with branches as old as 3 years or more, which you don't want to pick up and create CI build project for.
 So you can use _timestamp_ information to ignore branches, which haven't been updated for a long time.
 This is also an opportunity to enforce correct branch naming rules and filter all branches with incorrect names.

+> An answer an absolutely valid question of "Why the branches are not deleted automatically on merge?"
+That's because some versions of git-flow do not use Bitbucket's native merge feature, but use a rebase instead.
+Thus the branches are left hanging around after they are merged and it becomes developer's responsibility to delete the branch.

 {% highlight groovy %}
 import java.text.DateFormat